crlxs/homelab/picluster/README.md

 `ssh user@node`

-4. Now, the playbooks will be able to run. **SSH once into each node before running the playbook**
+4. Now, the playbooks will be able to run. **SSH once into each node before running the playbook.**

 #### 2. Run the ansible-playbook in ansible/playbook.yaml